Rafaela-Wetzel/Sorting-Hat/README.md

 # Technologies

-- Python for creating the sorting hat quiz code
+- Python for creating the Sorting Hat quiz code
 - Heroku for deployment in a mock terminal

 # Features

-## First Section
+## Start Section

-## Second Section
+## Welcome Section

 ## Features Left to Implement